progit/progit/en/04-git-server/01-chapter4.markdown

 The second level, applicable only to "write" access, is by branch or tag within a repository.
 The username, the access being attempted (`W` or `+`), and the refname being updated are known.
 The access rules are checked in order of appearance in the config file, looking for a match for this combination (but remember that the refname is regex-matched, not merely string-matched).
 If a match is found, the push succeeds.
 A fallthrough results in access being denied.

-### Advanced Access Control and the "rebel" branch ###
+### Advanced Access Control -- "deny" rules ###

-As you can see, permissions have to be one or `R`, `RW`, or `RW+`.
-The "rebel" branch, mentioned briefly above, adds another permission: `-`, standing for "deny".
-This gives you a lot more power, at the expense of some complexity, because now fallthrough is not the *only* way for access to be denied, so the *order of the rules now matters*!
+As you can see, permissions can be one of `R`, `RW`, or `RW+`.
+There is another permission available: `-`, standing for "deny".
+This gives you a lot more power, at the expense of some complexity, because now fallthrough is not the *only* way for access to be denied, and so the *order of the rules now matters*!

 Let us say, in the situation above, we want engineers to be able to rewind any branch *except* master and integ.
-You cannot do this easily in the normal syntax, but here's how the "rebel" branch can do it:
+Here's how:

 	    RW  master integ    = @engineers
 	    -   master integ    = @engineers
 	    RW+                 = @engineers

-Again, you simply follow the rules top down until you hit a match for your access mode, or a deny.
+Again, you simply follow the rules top down until you hit a match for your access mode, *or* a deny.
 Non-rewind push to master or integ is allowed by the first rule.
 A rewind push to those refs does not match the first rule, drops down to the second, and is therefore denied.
 Any push (rewind or non-rewind) to refs other than master or integ won't match the first two rules anyway, and the third rule allows it.

-If that sounds complicated, you know why the "deny" rules are in a separate branch that you have to explicitly choose :-)
+If that sounds complicated, you may want to play with it to increase your understanding.
+Also, most of the time you don't need "deny" rules anyway, so you can choose to just avoid them if you prefer.

 ### Other Features ###